 For many years she was the female face of Muay Thai in the United Kingdom and in the US.
 A multiple World Champion, she is more of a technical fighter than a knockout finisher.

-She has accomplished a lot in the sport yet she remained a very modest and likable person.
-That is a very refreshing attitude when compared to some of a recent UFC female fighters and their public behavior.
+She has accomplished a lot in the sport yet she remained a very modest and likeable person.
+That is a very refreshing attitude when compared to some of the recent UFC female fighters and their public behaviour.

 Believe it or not but the future multiple World Champion in Muay Thai and Kickboxing hasn't started training until the age of 23.